 There are three certainties in life—death, taxes, and the fact that you need to replace your air conditioner’s air filter.
 There’s no getting around this concept, no matter how clean you think your indoor air quality is.
-These filters are meant to get clogged up, so the sensitive components of your air conditioner can remain dirt, dust, and debris-free!
+These filters are meant to get clogged up, so the sensitive components of your air conditioner can remain dirt, dust, and debris-free! —and that’s exactly why air conditioners need clean filters!
 It’s just responsible as an air conditioner owner to replace the filter when you need to.

 So, as your neighborhood HVAC specialists, we’d like to talk about your air conditioning in Essex County.
-More specifically, we’d like to put together a step by step guide for you to follow when the time comes for your air conditioner’s filter to be replaced.
+More specifically, we’d like to put together a step by step guide for you to follow when the time comes for your air conditioner’s filter to be replaced and why you should avoid DIY AC maintenance if anything feels unsafe or unfamiliar.

 Are you nervous about replacing the filter?
 Or perhaps you’ve just never done it before?
 Don’t panic, it’s going to be just fine.
 This is a simple procedure that takes a few minutes.
 Keep reading to learn how.